7 Things Smart Groups Do on Tour

 1. Establish lines of communication.

-Make sure everyone is clear on where to find the most current information.
-Likewise, make sure your group members know who to go to with questions or concerns.
+Make sure everyone is clear on where to find the most current information, and that your group members know who to go to with questions or concerns.

 2. Determine an attendance system.

 Some groups count off, other groups have everyone check in with a chaperone or bus captain.
 Whatever system you choose, make sure everyone understands how it works before the tour starts.